top of page

 Better Politics Study Australia 2026

-Better Politics Australia 2026 was motivated by the Better Politics Mere Mortals study in 2023 and subsequent surveys conducted in the UK and Ireland, motivating these two investigative documentaries on the BBC and RTÉ:
+The study was carried out by the Better Politics Foundation and Demos Australia, in partnership with Compassion in Politics Australia and Professor Patrick McGorry.
+It builds on the Better Politics Mere Mortals study (2023) and subsequent surveys in the UK and Ireland, which led to investigative documentaries on the BBC and RTÉ:

 Screenshot 2025-12-15 at 09.22_edited.pn